TriguiAbdou/application-of-sorting-algorithms/README.md

 # application-of-sorting-algorithms
-une application web qui permet de détailler les algorithmes de tri par insertion et par selection avec une agréable interface graphique .
+a web application that allows to detail insertion and selection sorting algorithms with a nice graphic interface .